 - chippies, sweets, cakes, chocolate, ice cream, cream, coconut cream

 Will my child need any medicines?

-Do not give medicines to reduce your child’s vomiting or diarrhoea.
-They do not work and may be harmful or make the diarrhoea worse.
+Do not give your child medicines to reduce diarrhoea.
+They do not work and may be harmful.

 Viral gastro can not be treated with antibiotics.
 The body will clear out the virus on its own without treatment.

 What can I do for my baby’s sore bottom?